Heterogeneous Treatment Effect Bounds under Sample Selection with an Application to the Effects of Social Media on Political Polarization: Introduction

 Our application is concerned with the effect of social media news consumption on political polarization.
 In 2022, over 70\% of US adults consumed news on social media.\footnote{Pew Research Center, Survey of U.S. adults, July 18-Aug 21, 2022.} The consequences of social media and online news consumption on political polarization are of major importance: High partisan attitudes threaten the functioning of society and democracy as well as trust in public and private institutions \citep{phillips2022affective}.
-Many democratic societies have been experiencing significant changes in partisan attitudes since the broad roll-out of social networks such as Facebook and Twitter.
+Many democratic societies have been experiencing significant changes in partisan attitudes since the broad roll-out of social networks such as Facebook and Twitter (now X).
 However, the exact contributions are under debate (\cite{haidtONGOINGsocialmediaPolitical}, ongoing).

 We study the effect of Facebook news subscription on \textit{affective polarization}.
 Facebook is the most dominant social media site for news consumption among US adults (31\% regularly get news on this site).
 Affective polarization measures relative attitudes toward opposing partisans in terms of (dis)like and (dis)trust.
 We re-examine data collected by \cite{levy2021social} who employs a large scale field experiment on Facebook where units are nudged towards subscribing to popular media outlets with clear partisan ideology such as \textit{FoxNews} or \textit{MSNBC}.
 In particular, we measure the effects of the counter-attitudinal treatment in terms of political leaning on affective polarization after two months.
 The outcome measure suffers from large differential attrition rates between treatment and control groups and within political ideology (over 50\% total).
-This is an ideal setup for the method developed in this paper.
-We find weak evidence against an overall null-effect after correcting for attrition.
-Our identified set using random forest-based methods of $[-0.156, -0.016]$ (standard deviations) suggest a decrease in affective polarization and covers the original point estimate of $-0.055$ by \cite{levy2021social} not corrected for attrition.
-We also detect significant heterogeneity: The counter-attitudinal treatment seems to significantly reduce affective polarization for moderates and conservatives.
-The corresponding identified sets cover parameters of 2-3 times the magnitude of the unconditional estimate by \cite{levy2021social}.
-The identified set for liberals also excludes zero but is statistically insignificant.
-Moreover, there are significant negative effects for Facebook users below the age of 44.
-The identified sets for younger users again suggest 2-3 times larger effects compared to the uncorrected unconditional point estimate.